Previously, on “Is DT a monorepo?”

 This config means that when a types package looks for itself or another package,

-it can map to other directories in types
+it can map to other directories in types; no package.json is needed.
+At

 publish time, we detected dependencies and add them.
 If a package needed an